SaskiaKeil/wear-todo/README.md

 2. You also need to retrieve the refresh token to be able to obtain a new token for every API call.
 The process for obtaining the refresh token is explained in [Microsoft's documentation](https://docs.microsoft.com/en-us/advertising/guides/authentication-oauth-get-tokens).

+3. `listId` is the identifier of your list in Microsoft ToDo.
+I don't know what's the best way to retrieve it, but you can e.g. see it in the HTML or obtain it via the API.

 ## Local development